nvg1356/SimpleTemplateMatchingAI/README.md

 pattern recognition fields such as signal processing.
 A paper which expounds on this concept can be found [here](https://www.hindawi.com/journals/jam/2014/528071/).
 ### Limitations of algorithm
 Success of the algorithm hinges on there being patterns to the player's moves.
-The algorithm is undeniably a brute force approach, resulting in a high computational cost and a high time complexity of .
+The algorithm is undeniably a brute force approach, resulting in a high computational cost.

 ## Potential Updates